-2020 for the BodyTalk Outreachers began with a roar!
+2020 for the BodyTalk Outreachers in the Philippines began with a roar!

 Philippine BodyTalk Outreachers wasted no time in assisting hapless refugees — providing them with necessities (food, medicine and clothing) and mental, spiritual and emotional support through BodyTalk.
 At least a thousand Taal evacuees were introduced to BodyTalk Access techniques, while those with serious cases of distress and trauma received full BodyTalk sessions.

 BodyTalk Outreacher Marie Neritha Labadan said, “It was a significant contribution.
 Government resources were limited, and no international aid was allowed to come in by Philippine President Duterte.”

 This man revived from what he felt was the onset of a heart attack with the help of BodyTalk Access Trainer Remar Soliza.

 Thrice, the Outreachers were able to hold BodyTalk Access training workshops at public school basketball courts and makeshift shelters in the town of Santo Tomas, Batangas.
 They taught evacuees the powerful do-it-yourself techniques using picture-only manuals.
 The workshops were made possible through funding from Dr. Janet Galipo and Be Healthy Foundation.